WDAqua/Qanary-question-answering-components/qanary_component-QB-Sina/README.md

 # QB SINA component

-Receives 3 data structures: AnnotationOfClass, AnnotationOfRelation, and AnnotationOfInstance.
+Receives 3 data structures: `AnnotationOfClass`, `AnnotationOfRelation`, and `AnnotationOfInstance`.
 Depending on the availability of them, generates a query and stores it.

 ## Input specification